-- ⇒ Chapter 5.4 Audit frequency - ⇒ Annex 5.2 to the guideline General Regulations
+- \Rightarrow Chapter 5.4 Audit frequency - \Rightarrow Annex 5.1 to the guideline General Regulations (Rules of sanction procedure)

 K.O. evaluations, general K.O.s, repeated D evaluations and audits where the maximum permitted percentage of C and/or D evaluations is exceeded must be notified to QS by the certification body through the immediate entry and release of the audit report in the QS database within two working days.
 If the audit takes place on the stage agriculture or production, additionally the number of animal places available on the farm respectively the farm size in hectare (for each crop) is to register in the audit report and to deposit in the database.
 QS then decides whether a sanction procedure is to be initiated.